Synchronicity89/RobotAttack/README.md

 - **Root**: Contains the HTML canvas game (`code.js`, `index.html`).
 - **Sim/**: Intended for simulation code.
 The game logic from `code.js` can be adapted to run in a simulation harness using shims and stubs, allowing the AI to train much faster than in a browser.
 - **NNet/**: Contains neural network and AI code for training and inference.

+## Requirements
+- **Screen Size Consistency**: Both RL training and the AI demo must be run on the same computer to ensure the screen size is identical.
+The game uses the browser window size for the demo and the same size for RL training (set via environment variables or defaults to 800x600).
+- **Mode Awareness**: `code.js` uses a `mode` variable to distinguish between RL training (`mode = 'train'`) and AI demo (`mode = 'demo'`).
+This controls certain behaviors, such as simulated mouse position and input handling.
+- **Simulated Mouse Position**: During RL training, simulated mouse movements for shooting start at the center of the screen.

 ## Software Design & Development Plan
 1. **Game Simulation**